iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

 |br| There are a few things to note here:

 #.
-The formula begins with "=" - this is **always** the case in excel, whether entering a simple formula or using a built-in function.
+The formula begins with "=" - this is **always** the case in Excel, whether entering a simple formula or using a built-in function.
 #.
 To refer to a cell, we use the column label (e.g., C), followed by the row label (e.g., 3).
 #.
 In the spreadsheet, we see the output of the formula (10.15), but in the formula bar, we see the formula entered.
 #.
 It's usually a good idea to use brackets in your formula, to ensure the correct order of operations (and to make the formula more readable).

 Rather than re-typing this formula in each row of column D, we can either copy + paste the formula, or by using the **fill handle**.
 To use the **fill handle**, make sure that you have highlighted cell D3 in the sheet.

 Next, hover your cursor over the lower right-hand corner of the green outline - when your cursor changes to a "+" symbol, left-click the mouse, then drag the cursor toward the bottom of the screen.
 You should see the green outline extend.
-Keep going until you've highlighted all the way to the bottom of the table (row 1904).
+Keep going until you've highlighted all the way to the bottom of the table (row 1916 using the 2024 version of the data).

 When you release the mouse button, you should see that each row of column D is now filled with a value: